|The Global RISK Management Network™

 To advance beyond increasingly unpredictable colossal failures of global systems despite increasing sophistication of computational systems and mathematical models, we developed the foundation of non-deterministic uncertainty and risk management by 'anticipation of surprise' to guide worldwide practices.
 This foundation was based upon a new understanding of knowledge management as risk management for business environments characterized by radical discontinuous change events or extreme events.

 In the aftermath of the Global Financial Crisis of 2008, such highly improbable events have been popularized as black swans.
 The above functional paradigm is most widely referenced in global research and practices given its focus on holistic and dynamic understanding about the people-process-technology relationships for systemic performance based upon systems thinking and systems dynamics.
 This paradigm squarely addresses the integration of people-process-technology aspects that are critical for realizing the success of computational systems and mathematical models in radically and unpredictably changing business environments.
-The foundation of the strategic and systemic risk management focus on non-deterministic uncertainty and risk management by 'anticipation of surprise' was reinforced through our creation of the world’s first content and community portals on both knowledge management and business technology management.
+The foundation of the strategic and systemic risk management focus on non-deterministic uncertainty and risk management by 'anticipation of surprise' was reinforced through our creation of the world’s first content and community portals on both Knowledge Management and Business Technology Management including the world's first global virtual Digital Transformation community of practice (CoP) called The BizTech Network just after the advent of the World Wide Web.

 "In ten years, we may read a Business Week or U.S. News and World Report ranking of the top learning portals.
 It remains to be seen whether the names on this ranking will still belong only to traditional business education providers or whether newcomers such as BRINT will be ranked between Harvard and Wharton." - AACSB International